 WilmerHale was the only law firm to be recognized for its e-discovery and document review practice.
 The report cited WilmerHale’s team of approximately 70 discovery attorneys working from the firm’s business service center location in Ohio and its document review technology that goes beyond word-searching software typically used in legal-process outsourcing.
 As stated by the Financial Times

 , “A general counsel who is saved both money and time, especially in these days of austerity, must surely be satisfied with the service.”
 WilmerHale is at the forefront of efficient and cost effective e-discovery and document review and has been fine-tuning and growing WilmerHale DiscoverySolutions

 to keep up with client demand.

 , enables our lawyers to structure alternative fee arrangements that fit the unique circumstances of individual emerging company clients.
-Not all companies qualify for the program, but for those companies that meet the firm’s intake criteria the QuickStart Program provides them with the opportunity to obtain the legal counsel they need to be successful.
+Not all companies qualify for the program, but for those companies that meet the firm’s intake criteria the QuickStart Program (QuickLaunch Program) provides them with the opportunity to obtain the legal counsel they need to be successful.
 WilmerHale also recognizes the importance of being a “partner” to emerging companies – being part of the solution in helping companies grow and become successful.

 The Financial Times

 , along with RSG Consulting, assessed 320 submissions from law firms and in-house legal teams, conducting over 400 interviews with lawyers and their clients to arrive at the final rankings in the report.
 The report was published with the US Financial Times